devfalah/Quizzi/README.md

 - https://youtu.be/yR5LZqvGGjU
 ![](media/QuizZon_Head.png)
 ## Built With 🛠
-- [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
-- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..
-- [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
- - [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) - StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
+- [Kotlin](https://kotlinlang.org/) - is a modern but already mature programming language aimed to make developers happier.
+It’s concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.
+- [RXJava](https://github.com/ReactiveX/RxJava) - is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.